tpasreeram/jeopardy-parser/README.md

 What is this?
 -------------

 This is a Python script to extract [Jeopardy!] clues from the [J!
 Archive] website and dump them into a SQLite database for use elsewhere (no particular application is intended).
-Python 2.7.* and SQLite 3.7.* on *nix have been tested and confirmed to work (requires BeautifulSoup 4 and the lxml parser).
+Python 3.13.1 and SQLite 3.49.0 on Arch Linux have been tested and confirmed to work (requires BeautifulSoup 4 and the lxml parser).

   [Jeopardy!]:http://www.jeopardy.com/
   [J!
 Archive]:http://j-archive.com/